I was always afraid of Somes's Pond:

 Email Poem |

-Analysis and Comments on Atavism
+Comments, Analysis, and Meaning on Atavism

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Atavism here.